LuizZak/SwiftRewriter/Architecture.md

 The code is inspected with a type resolver (`ExpressionTypeResolver`) to assign each expression in each statement a type.
 This must be done so that AST rewriting passes that are applied later have access to semantic context for expressions.

-This step is redone many times later during intention and AST rewriting steps to keep the type resolving data up to date with respect to source-code transformations.
+This step is redone many times later during intention and AST rewriting steps to keep the typing information data up to date with respect to source-code transformations.

 #### 4. Intention rewriting

 The final collection of intentions is passed to special steps that are free to change the structure of the generated intentions before actual outputting is performed.

-These steps are provided via an `IntentionPassSource` protocol provided to `SwiftRewriter.init`, which should provide an array of `IntentionPass` objects to a `SwiftRewriter` instance.
+These steps are represented by an `IntentionPass` protocol, which is fed to a `SwiftRewriter` via an instance of `IntentionPassSource`.
 These intention passes are then fed the entire source code represented by the intermediary intention collection.
-Intention passes are free to delete, merge, rename, or create new source-generation intentions as they see fit.
+Intention passes are free to delete, merge, rename, or create new source-generation intentions freely.

 This is the step of the process in which outside code altering processors are allowed to change the resulting program's structure at a higher level.
 Actual method body rewriting should be done in a separate step (AST rewriting).

 - Intention passes are applied serially, in the same order as the `IntentionPassSource` provides them.
-A type resolving step is applied between each pass, before the intentions are fed to the next intention pass.
+Type resolution is invoked between each intention pass to keep the typing information up-to-date with respect to general source code transformations.

 #### 5. AST rewriting